 Town Services: According to the CDC, Chittenden County is at medium risk for COVID.
 Following CDC and State guidance, and based on our current risk, the Town is not mandating masks in Town Hall.
 Library and Recreation Programs may vary by location and program.
 Any person wishing to wear a mask is encouraged to do so.

-Colchester Town Offices at 781 Blakely Rd. are open to the public from 7:30 am to 4:30 pm except for Town Holidays.
-Masks are required.
-We are available by phone and email in the afternoon.
+Colchester Town Offices are located at 781 Blakely Rd. and is open to the public from 7:30 am to 4:30 pm Monday through Friday, except for Town Holidays.
 Our online services are available 24/7.
-Town Directory: https://tinyurl.com/Col-Town-Dir
+To access the Town Directory: https://tinyurl.com/Col-Town-Dir

 Other Local Services & Updates:

 - Vermont 211: Dial 211 for a directory of state and non-profit human service programs

 - Vermont Agency of Commerce and Community Development Resources for individuals on financial assistance, housing, and unemployment insurance.

 The Vermont Depart of Health is registering residents 5 and up for the vaccine.
 To register for an appointment click here.

 The latest modeling from the State of Vermont https://dfr.vermont.gov/about-us/covid-19/modeling